needle-mirror/com.unity.memoryprofiler/Documentation~/tips-and-troubleshooting.md

 ## Define snapshot metadata

 When capturing a snapshot, it is possible to generate [MetaData](https://docs.unity3d.com/2018.3/Documentation/ScriptReference/Profiling.Memory.Experimental.MetaData.html) on the __Player__ side.
-If the __Player__ builds from a project that has the Memory Profiler package added to it, it generates some default metadata.
+If the __Player__ was build from a project that has the Memory Profiler package added to it, it generates some default metadata.
 The default metadata consists of:
 * [MetaData.content](https://docs.unity3d.com/2018.3/Documentation/ScriptReference/Profiling.Memory.Experimental.MetaData-content.html) - Containing the project's name (and the Scripting version when capturing the __Editor__).
 * [MetaData.platform](https://docs.unity3d.com/2018.3/Documentation/ScriptReference/Profiling.Memory.Experimental.MetaData-platform.html) - The [RuntimePlatform](https://docs.unity3d.com/ScriptReference/RuntimePlatform.html) of the __Player__ or the __Editor__ that was captured, stored as a string.